misterorion/misterorion.com/content/posts/lambda-update-ami.md

 Below is the final IAM policy for this Lambda function's IAM role.
 We allow describing, creating and deleting launch template versions, creating auto-scaling group actions, and publishing SNS notifications.

 > If you would like to use this policy, add the full `arn` of your EC2 launch template, SNS topic, and auto-scaling group.
+>
+> The `arn` format for launch templates is formatted this way:
+> `arn:aws:ec2::<ACCOUNT-ID>:launch-template/<LAUNCH-TEMPLATE-ID>`
+>
+> For example:
+> `arn:aws:ec2::012345678901:launch-template/lt-0123d456dbc789012`

 ```json
 {